 The entire procedure takes anywhere from a few minutes to more than an hour, depending on whether your doctor has to perform any type of surgical procedure through the hysteroscope.

 What Should I Expect After the Procedure?

-It’s normal to have some cramping or slight vaginal bleeding for one or two days afterwards.
-If CO2 gas was used during your procedure, you may also feel some shoulder pain until the gas wears off.
+It’s normal to have some cramping or slight vaginal bleeding for one or two days afterward.
+If CO2 gas was used during your procedure, you might also feel some shoulder pain until the gas wears off.
 Over-the-counter pain medication should control any discomfort.

 Women’s Health: Experts in Hysteroscopy

 Many of the physicians on our team have extensive experience performing hysteroscopy, so you can be assured that you’re in good hands if you need to have this procedure.

 We’re happy to answer any questions you have about hysteroscopy.
 Simply contact us.